 MUS 1011, 3011.
 Band.
 A performing band available to all university students by audition with the director.
-Includes participation in the "Showband of Arkansas®" marching band.
-Required of instrumental music education majors through the junior year.
+Includes participation in the "Showband of Arkansas" marching band.
 Three class meetings per week.
 Fall semester only.
 May be repeated for credit.

 MUS 1011, 3011.
 Concert Band.
 The Concert Band is comprised of university students who wish to continue performing traditional band literature in a traditional university "campus band" setting.
 The ensemble is dedicated to broadening the artistic level and interest of its members while performing music of artistic and historical significance.
 The Concert Band also serves as a practicum for music education majors, and collaborates with the Pep Band for athletic events and university functions.
 All bands incorporate improvisation as part of ensemble skills taught in the course.
 Membership is open to all university students and community, regardless of major, and is by audition only.
 Two class meetings per week.
 Spring semester only.
 May be repeated for credit.